CathalShandon/world-cup-jerseys/README.md

 As all the fields are optional there is no error message present.
 Successful update will redirect to 'Post list' page with a notification message

-#### About the Site page

-Page displays for any site visitors and information provided is clear

 #### Register page